TEDxAuckland/tedx-auckland-site/src/_drafts/paul-wood-his-journey.md

 ---
-title: 'Paul Wood: TEDxAuckland & Beyond'
+title: An interview with Paul Wood on TEDxAuckland & Beyond
 image:
 image_caption:
 image_caption_link: